Aks-unique/Web-Document-Scanner/README.md

 # Web-Document-Scanner
-an efficient tool for scanning documents using web
+An efficient tool for scanning documents using web